IGME-202-2231/project-2-eastseasaltfishnet/README.md

 - **Behaviors**:
   - Seek target: Head straight for the player's location.
 - **Transitions**:
-  - To: Avoiding walls if an obstacle is detected.
+  - To: Avoiding walls if an obstacle is detected and players will need to be behind the obstacles.

 #### State 2: Avoiding Walls
-- **Objective**: Avoid walls by applying an upward force to the missile.
+- **Objective**: Avoid walls (any object with "Wall" tag) by applying an upward force to the missile.
 - **Transitions**:
   - To: Seeking player if no walls are detected after a cooldown.

 #### Steering Behaviors
 - Seek Target: The missile heads straight for the player's location.
-- Avoid Walls: The missile will adjust its path to avoid collisions with walls.
+- Avoid Walls: A force directly toward top will be apply and it will pull the missile up.

 #### Obstacles
+- **Object will wall tag**: Any object with a tag of Wall will cause the missile change into Avoiding Walls mode.
 - **Any Collider**: Colliding with any object with a collider will cause the missile to explode.

 ## Make it Your Own

-3D: I made all the 3D asset in the game
+3D: I made all the 3D asset in the game.
+From the factory to the missile and shells.
+All 3d objects have textures but can't be uploaded due to build size.
-Some Particle.
-material of smoke and explosion were downloaded
+Particle and material of smoke and explosion were downloaded
 Link:https://github.com/Tvtig/RocketLauncher/tree/main/Assets/Tvtig/Rocket%20Launcher/Art/Textures

-- _List out what you added to your game to make it different for you_
-- _If you will add more agents or states make sure to list here and add it to the documention above_
-- _If you will add your own assets make sure to list it here and add it to the Sources section

 ## Known Issues